DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

    - Tags:
 - Name: Frail Form
    - Description: Through age, birth, or accident, your body is different from others’ and you find it hard to keep up.
-   - Mechanic: When you take this Vulnerability, your combat speed is reduced by half.
+   - Mechanic: When you take this Vulnerability, your combat speed is reduced by two squares.
 When making a check to traverse terrain, draw two cards and select the lower value.
    - Prerequisites:
    - Tags:
 - Name: No Mercy